Deliowy/HabrParser/README.md

 5. Marketing
 6. PopSci

-During execution interacts with device file system to create new directories and .csv-files
+During execution interacts with device file system to create new directories and files

+Due to intense usage of multithreading, programm can cause errors if executed in Jupyter Notebook

 # RU